 - AAC&U VALUE Rubrics

 NON-ACADEMIC ASSESSMENT COMMITTEE

 This committee consists of professional staff across the campus community:

-- Chair: Molly Mott, Dean of Academic Support Services and Instructional Technologies
+- Chair: Molly Mott, Associate Provost and Dean of Academic Support Services and Instructional Technologies

 - Melissa Evans, Admissions